Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Introduction

 \section{Introduction}

-Markov Chain Monte Carlo (MCMC) algorithms are commonly used for the estimation of complex statistical distributions \cite{mcstat}.
+Markov Chain Monte Carlo (MCMC) algorithms are commonly used for the estimation of complex statistical distributions \citep{mcstat}.
 The core idea of these methods is to design a Markov chain, whose invariant distribution is the a posteriori distribution associated with a statistical model of interest.
-The successive steps of this chain will generate a set of samples, over which a desired quantity can be computed by the corresponding empirical average.
-The Monte Carlo approach is thus widely considered for tackling problems in the statistical community.
 However, naive MCMC methods, based on reversible Markov chains, are often challenged by multimodal and high-dimensional target distributions since they often display a diffusive behavior and can be impeded by high rejection rate.
 Important efforts have been devoted to the design of non-reversible and rejection-free schemes, seeking the reduction of the random-walk behavior.

-The Hamiltonian dynamics used in Hybrid/Hamiltonian Monte Carlo algorithms \cite{hymc,bayeslnn} provides an example of such alternative frameworks \cite{hmc,adaphmc,nuts}.
-These methods require however a fine tuning of several parameters, alleviated recently by the development of the statistical software Stan \cite{stan:2017}.
+The Hamiltonian dynamics used in Hybrid/Hamiltonian Monte Carlo algorithms \citep{hymc,bayeslnn} provides an example of such alternative frameworks \citep{hmc,adaphmc,nuts}.
+These methods require however a fine tuning of several parameters, alleviated recently by the development of the statistical software Stan \citep{stan:2017}.
 Also, while aiming at introducing persistency in the successive steps of the Markov chain, these methods still rely on reversible chains with an acceptance-reject scheme.

-In Physics, recent advances were made in the field of irreversible and rejection-free MCMC simulation methods.
-These new schemes, referred to as Event-Chain Monte Carlo \cite{bernard:2009,michel:kapfer:krauth:2014}, generalize the concept of lifting developed by \cite{Diaconis2000}, while drawing on the lines of the recent rejection-free Monte Carlo scheme of \cite{peters:dewith:2012}.
-The lifting concept is indeed based upon the transformation of rejections into direction changes.
-Their successes in different applications \cite{Bernard_2011, Kapfer_2015}
+In physics, recent advances were made in the field of irreversible and rejection-free MCMC simulation methods.
+These new schemes, referred to as Event-Chain Monte Carlo \citep{bernard:2009,michel:kapfer:krauth:2014}, generalize the concept of lifting developed by \cite{Diaconis2000}, while drawing on the lines of the recent rejection-free Monte Carlo algorithm introduced in \cite{peters:dewith:2012}.
+Their successes in different applications \citep{Bernard_2011, Kapfer_2015} have motivated the development of a general framework based on Piecewise Deterministic Markov Processes (PDMP) and some numerical experiments show an acceleration in comparison to the Hamiltonian MC, see \cite{bouchard:vollmer:doucet:2016,bierkens:roberts:2016,bierkens:fearnhead:roberts:2016}.
+Nevertheless, PDMC methods can still suffer from some random-walk behavior, partly because they still rely on an additional randomization step to ensure ergodicity.